xry1ch/Thready/README.md

 ## 📜 Overview

-Welcome to Thready!
-This project is a Discord bot built using Python and the `interactions` library.
+Discord bot built using Python and the `interactions` library.
 The bot comes with several commands and features designed to enhance your Discord threads.

 ## 🎚 Commands